Sue Carter

+Early life

 Carter spent her childhood living in a number of locations across Australia, due to her father's position in the Royal Australian Air Force.
 She studied nursing, and subsequently moved to Darwin in 1979, gaining a position at the hospital there.
 She studied teaching at the Northern Territory University some years later, and went on to work as an adult educator, teaching in health-related areas in both Darwin and Katherine.
 Carter later served as Convenor of the Northern Territory Women's Advisory Council to the Chief Minister, Marshall Perron from 1993 to 1995, before going on to work as an investigator for the Health and Community Services Complaints Commission.

+Political career

 In February 2000, former Chief Minister Shane Stone resigned from parliament, causing a by-election in his safe CLP seat of Port Darwin.
 Carter won preselection to contest the seat for the CLP.
 Although the by-election came at a bad time for the CLP government, Carter easily retained the seat in a quiet campaign where Stone's mandatory sentencing policies were the major issue.
 She was appointed Deputy Chairman of Committees upon entering parliament, which saw her serve in the Speaker's absence.